fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 }
 ```

+### Dealing with heteroskedasticity

-<br/> However, the residual cluster bootstrap does not help with
+However, the residual cluster bootstrap does not help with
 heteroskedasticity.
 Provided that the variance of idiosyncratic errors
 changes with the value of predictors, our prediction interval could be
 severely underestimated or overestimated (residual cluster bootstrap, in
 essence, pools these errors together, creating an “averaged” estimate of
 the idiosyncratic error).
 And to remedy that, we would need a
 heteroskedasticity model.
 This is unlike confidence intervals, which we
-could compute in a way that was robust to heteroskedasticity.
+could compute in a way that was *robust* to heteroskedasticity.

 For example, we can notice that there seems to be heteroskedasticity
 wrt. the **Economy** factor developing/developed. <br/>

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-18-1.png" style="display: block; margin: auto;" />

-<br/> We can fit a new model that models this heteroskedasticity by
+We can fit a new model that accounts for this heteroskedasticity by
-assuming a different idiosyncratic error variance per stratum developed
+assuming a different idiosyncratic error variance for developed and
-and developing.
-We need to use a different package, *nlme*, which allows
+developing strata.
+We need to use a different package, *nlme*, which
-us to fit a mixed effects model with variance structure functions (see
+allows us to fit a mixed effects model with variance structure functions
+(see
 <https://stat.ethz.ch/R-manual/R-devel/library/nlme/html/varClasses.html>
 for the available options). <br/>